Sharp Gaussian upper bounds for Schr\"odinger heat kernel on gradient shrinking Ricci solitons: Preliminaries

-where $\mathrm{R}$ is the scalar curvature of $(M,g,f)$ and $\mu$ is the Perelman's entropy functional. \end{lemma} If the scalar curvature is bounded from above by a constant, Lemma \ref{logsi} reduces to the classical Logarithmic Sobolev inequality on manifolds.
+If the scalar curvature is bounded from above by a constant, Lemma \ref{logsi} reduces to the defected Logarithmic Sobolev inequality on manifolds.
 Li and Wang \cite{[LiWa]} used the Logarithmic Sobolev inequality to prove a Sobolev inequality on complete gradient shrinking Ricci solitons.
-In this paper, we will apply the Logarithmic Sobolev inequality to derive sharp Gaussian upper bounds of the Schr\"odinger heat kernel.
+In this paper, we will apply the Logarithmic Sobolev inequality to derive sharp Gaussian upper bounds for the Schr\"odinger heat kernel.